psychedelic2007/Cognate/README.md

 ## Data model

-Landscape does not use a traditional database.
+CogNate does not use a traditional database.
 Session state lives in the browser and can be exported to a portable JSON file.

 ### Session state (`State`)